Bayer selling $9B in ag business ahead of Monsanto merger

 Continue Reading Below

-Bayer's $57 billion takeover of Monsanto has been watched by competitors and environmental groups, which are fearful that the number of players in the business of selling seeds and pesticides will shrink further.
+Bayer's $57 billion takeover of Monsanto has been watched by competitors and environmental groups, which are fearful that the number of players in the business of selling seeds and pesticides will shrink further and give a single company an exclusive grip on the food chain.

+Monsanto, based in St. Louis, is one of the world's biggest seed companies.
+The merger would make Bayer the largest supplier in the world of pesticides and seeds for farmers.

+The divestiture proposal will be filed in federal court and opened to public comment for 60 days.